Hisense TV not Turning On? (Here’s How to Troubleshoot)

 • First, locate the reset button at the back/bottom of your TV.
 (It is a small hole labeled “RESET”)

-• After then, take a paper clip and insert it into the hole.
+• After that, take a paper clip and insert it into the hole.

 • Press and hold the button for about 15 seconds.